ufosc/club-documents/Administrative/Guides/President.md

 We are an entity under Student Activities and Involvement (SAI).
 That means we aren't controlled by any other organization (ACM or MOSSN), though that doesn't mean we don't want to work with them.
 We can also request funding through SAI, though it can be a frustrating process.

 We are also a Special Interest Group (SIG) of ACM.
 This is for two reasons: 1.
-It makes it easy for us to work with other clubs on events to advertize ourselves and spread open source information, 2.
+It makes it easy for us to work with other clubs on events to advertise ourselves and spread open source information, 2.
 They provide a funding source.
 We do have to do certain things (go to ACM + SIG meetings, advertise their events, etc) as defined by ACM (and on their ACM + SIG Facebook page).
 Be sure to call them out if they seem to be over stepping their bounds or doing something you're not comfortable with.
 Most the time I've done it, other clubs have felt the same way, but haven't brought it up.

 The Mozilla Open Source Student Network (MOSSN) is a bit of a new program.
 We are one of the founding clubs and it's still getting it's footing.
 It's goal is to help students learn about, and start working on open source projects.
 As of writing this they are trying to provide resources on activities, mentors that we can connect with, and connection with other MOSSN clubs to do joint projects.